opsaaaaa/freql/README.md

 ## Usage

 I intend to add more information about usuage after the api is more finalized.
-For now you can [read the tests](specs/) to get a general idea of how to use the gem.
+For now you can [look at the tests suit](spec/) to get a general idea of how to use the gem.

 ## Development